List of Ai Yori Aoshi characters: Kaoru Hanabishi

 The male protagonist of the series.
 Kaoru is a fairly average person and he does not fit the mold of the stereotypical male protagonist in most harem anime series; for instance, he does not struggle with his studies, nor is he prone to emotional outbursts.
 He is generally well liked and is a member of the photography club at Meiritsu University.
 He resents the Hanabishi clan for their inhumane treatment of himself and his mother, which was due in turn to that clan's disapproval of his parents' relationship.
 Kaoru's mother and father never married, and he was an illegitimate child.
 His back is scarred from when he was beaten with a bamboo cane for trying to prevent his grandfather from burning mementos of his dead mother.
 After exiling himself from the Hanabishi clan, Kaoru has led an average, if not lonely, life.
 When Aoi arrives, he is, at first, perplexed at her visit, not remembering almost anything prior.
-The idea of marriage takes him aback, but very quickly likes, and even looks forward to it.
+The idea of marriage takes him aback, but he very quickly likes, and even looks forward to it.
 Eventually, Kaoru marries Aoi.